hackerb9/lsix/README.md

 * If you run `lsix foo.avi`, you're asking for trouble.

-* Old versions of xterm need configuration to detect window size.
+* Obsolete versions of xterm need configuration to detect window size.

     If you are using Xterm(343) or below, to have `lsix` automatically adjust how many tiles it shows based on your window size, you'll need